LawnchairLauncher/lawnicons/README.md

         <img alt="Lawnicons localization on Crowdin" src="https://img.shields.io/badge/Localization-3F9E00?logo=crowdin&logoColor=ffffff"></a>
 </div>

+### Development
+You can help with issues.
+Please refer to our guidelines.
+As a thank you, you can probably get a priority icon request (write us in Discord before you help).

 ### Icons
 You may add missing icons if they are of high quality, with no more than 5 icons per pull request.
 It's essential to follow the Lawnicons design guidelines.
 To help with icon requests, please prioritize popular apps with 5M+ installations.

 > [!NOTE]
 > Each icon approved and merged on the first try fulfills [a simple community request](https://lawnicons-requests.vercel.app/?filters=easy).

-### Development
-You can help with issues.
-Please refer to our guidelines.

 ### Icon requests

 `Open Lawnicons → Tap "Request icons" → Select and request icons`

-We recommend creating icons yourself, given that monthly requests outnumber new icons by dozens of times.
+Due to our large request queue, requests can take years—or never be fulfilled—since our community only creates icons they personally need, and in small batches.
+However, if you contribute icons by following the Lawnicons guidelines, they could appear within a month.

 > [!TIP]
 > Fund community requests [on Open Collective](https://opencollective.com/lawnchair/projects/lawnicons).